CDCgov/prime-reportstream/prime-router/docs/docker-content-trust.md

 ## Load the Private Key
 Now that you have a private and public key pair, you need to tell Docker about it.
-First, load the private key into your Docker Trust Store:
+First, load the private key into your Docker Trust Store, and in this process, you will be asked to enter a password for the key.

 ```
 docker trust key load \
-    --name "CodeSigning-key" \
+    --name "codesigning-key" \
     "my_key.priv"
 ```

 Explanation:

 * `trust key load`: we are loading a new key into the Trust Store
-* `--name "CodeSigning-key"`: The name of this key is `CodeSigning-key`
+* `--name "codesigning-key"`: The name of this key is `codesigning-key`
 * `"my_key.priv"`: the key itself can be found in the file `my_key.priv`

 ## Delegate signing using the public key